Concurrent algorithms and performance modeling for multi-spectral image fusion applications

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Achalakul, Tiranee, "Concurrent algorithms and performance modeling for multi-spectral image fusion applications" (2000).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 126.
+126.